© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Berwyn Camp is a scheduled monument protected by Cadw under reference RD123.
 View the official record →

-Cwm Berwyn Camp is a prehistoric hillfort situated in Radnorshire, Wales, and is scheduled as an ancient monument under Cadw's protection.
+Cwm Berwyn Camp is a prehistoric hillfort located in Radnorshire, Wales, situated within the upland terrain characteristic of the region's Iron Age defensive settlements.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD123.

 Cwm Berwyn Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Berwyn Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD123.